rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ## Transfer tokens

-I would like to transfer 40 tokens from account 0 to account 2.
+To transfer 40 tokens from account 0 to account 2.
-I will do it calling the `transfer` function.
+This can be done by calling the `transfer` function.

 ```javascript
 token.transfer(accounts[2], 4000, {from: accounts[0]})